mroughan/aleph-zero-heroes/content/posts/post_julia2.md

 The dictionary I want is returned as `Aliases` but there are other useful pieces in this function:

-+ `'aliases` is a DataFrame with two columns, the first is a list of character names, and the second contains a list of comma-separated lists of aliases.
-We'll talk more about these in just a second.
++ The CSV file is read into `aliases`, which is a `DataFrame` with two
+  columns: the first is a list of character names, and the second contains a list of comma-separated lists of aliases.
+We'll talk more about Data Frames in just a second.

 + The `strip` function removes leading and trailing spaces from a string -- usually a good idea for this type of thing.
+I use this function a lot in text processing, and there are `lstrip` and `rstrip` variants that act on only one end of the string.

 + I convert all the aliases to lowercase, so I don't need equivalent lower case versions.

 + The `split` function splits a string according to some delimiter, in this case a comma, and returns a vector.
+This is another function I use again and again.

+Julia now has great on-line help for common functions.
+You can access it by typing a `?` and then the name of the function.

 # Data Frames

 I just mentioned Data Frames, so I had better explain myself.

 Dictionaries are a built-in data type in Julia.
 They map a key to a value.
-What is the value is a column of data?
-If all of the columns of data are the same length, then we have a table.
-An increasingly common way to store such tables is in a Data Frame.
-In one sense they are really just advanced tables.
-Think of each column as a *variable* and the rows as *observations* of those variables.
+In some sense they are one-dimensional.

+Many sets of data are a 2D table.
+They have a set of columns each corresponding to a *variable* and each row is a set of *observations* of those variables.
+So we might, by default store these in a 2D array of numbers.
+But wouldn't it be great if the columns were named after the variable they represent.

+Data Frames are exactly that, and they use dictionaries to do it.
+A Data Frame is (simplistically) just a dictionary whose keys are the variables, and whose columns are the values associated with each.
+But Data Frames are a little bit more than this: the columns are all the same length, so they need to incorporate the idea of missing data, and there are many operators defined on top of the standard dictionary operators.

-But Data Frames are a little cleverer than a simple 2D array of data.
+The upshot is that in one sense Data Frames are really just advanced tables, but Data Frames are a little cleverer than a simple 2D array of data.

 + They can contain different types of data in different columns.